Consensys/quorum/docs/Permissioning/Permissioning apis.md

     roleId: "NWADMIN"
 }]
 ```
-Please click [here](#account-access-types) for the complete list of different values of account access.

 ### `quorumPermission.getOrgDetails`
 This returns the list of accounts, nodes, roles, and sub organizations linked to an organization
 #### Parameters
 * org or sub org id
 #### Returns
 * `acctList`
 * `nodeList`
 * `roleList`
 * `subOrgList`: array of sub orgs linked
 * Output: list of all accounts, nodes, roles, and sub orgs
 #### Example:
 Via JSON RPC
 ```jshelllanguage